-The strategies to achieve this include the use of weekly Professional Learning Communities (PLCs) to focus on student achievement and plan improvement strategies based on high-impact pedagogy.
+This will be achieved by developing a school wide approach to critical and creative thinking to engage and stretch students and promote writing with creativity.
+In Professional Learning Communities (PLCs) staff will continue to focus on student achievement, particularly a focus on lifting the middle, and plan improvement strategies based on high-impact pedagogy.
 Data will be tracked regularly through a data wall and dashboard and adjustments made to resources to ensure a needs based approach.